2014 Summer Workshop Dates

-The Community of Writers Workshops have been made possible by grants and donations from the Academy Foundation of the Academy of Motion Picture Arts & Sciences, the Anne & Gordon Getty Foundation, the Lojo Foundation, Hachette Book Group, the National Endowment for the Arts, Lou De Mattei and Amy Tan, Random House, and Lucinda Watson, as well as numerous individual contributions from our friends, former participants, and staff.
+The Community of Writers Workshops have been made possible by grants and donations from the Anne & Gordon Getty Foundation, the Lojo Foundation, Hachette Book Group, Lou De Mattei and Amy Tan, Random House as well as numerous individual contributions from our friends, former participants, and staff.

 The Community is a 501(c)3 nonprofit corporation.
 Donations are tax-deductable.
 Tax ID: 23-7179177